liquidprompt/liquidprompt/README.md

 * the error code of the last command, if it has failed in some way;
 * a smart mark: ± for VCS directories, $ for simple user, a red # for root.

+You can temporarily deactivate the liquid prompt and come back to your previous one by typing `prompt_off`.
+Use `prompt_on` to bring it back.

 ## INSTALL